NovySan/unl-digifab/sessions/week9b.md

 **Scan Big Print Small**

-Using the ipad pro with Polycam or your own device, digitize a real world object.
+Using the ipad pro with Polycam or Scaniverse or your own device, digitize a real world object.
 Think big: the rear camera LIDAR is best body to room scale.
 Photogrammetry is ok for a range of sizes.
 Here we will play with scale:

 1. Scan something big
 2. Share the mesh with yourself (AirDrop, email, or some other means to get it off of the iPad)